Seq # 265540010

 Solanum tuberosum and Lycopersicon esculentum

-The larva develops usually in potato tubers, it forms a gallery and penetrates the fruits, stems and leaves of: Lycium europaeum, Lycopersicon esculentum, Nicotinia tabacum and different species of Solanum.
+The larva feeds on Lycium europaeum, Lycopersicon esculentum, Nicotinia tabacum and different species of Solanum.

 No pictures yet!